fabiolelis/project-template/README.md

 ![Graphy](https://github.com/fabiolelis/project-template/blob/master/images/graphy.png)

 ## Queries
-Summarise your three queries here.
-Then explain them one by one in the following sections.
+The three following queries is a try of give some meaningful information about the Elections and the new composition of the seats.

 #### General score
 The parties who got a seat, ranked by number votes and seats, with percentages.
-And how many votes they need to get one seat.
+And how many votes they needed to get one seat.

 ```cypher
 match (cand:CANDIDATE)-[:BELONGS_TO]->(p:PARTY) where p.seats > 0